XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/create-an-automated-market-maker.md

 <!-- MULTICODE_BLOCK_END -->

-If the AMM does already exist, you should double-check that you specified the right pair of assets; if so, someone else has already created this AMM, but you can still deposit to it instead. <!-- TODO: link to a tutorial about depositing to and withdrawing from an AMM when one exists -->
+If the AMM does already exist, you should double-check that you specified the right pair of assets.
+If someone else has already created this AMM, you can deposit to it instead. <!-- TODO: link to a tutorial about depositing to and withdrawing from an AMM when one exists -->

 {{ start_step("Check for AMM") }}
 <button id="check-for-amm" class="btn btn-primary previous-steps-required">Check AMM</button>